Gail Kim

-Gail Kim-Irvine (born February 20, 1977) is a Canadian-American retired professional wrestler, currently signed to Impact Wrestling, where she serves as a producer.
-In Impact Wrestling she was the inaugural and record setting seven-time Knockouts Champion and she also was a one-time Knockouts Tag Team Champion where Madison Rayne was her tag team partner winning the belt alongside her.
-She is also known for her two stints in World Wrestling Entertainment (WWE), where she won the WWE Women's Championship in her first match.
+Gail Kim-Irvine (born February 20, 1977) is a Canadian-American retired professional wrestler.
+She is best known for her tenures in TNA Wrestling and World Wrestling Entertainment (WWE).
+In TNA, she was the inaugural and record setting seven-time Knockouts Champion and she also was a one-time Knockouts Tag Team Champion with Madison Rayne.
+In WWE, she won the WWE Women's Championship in her first match.

 Kim began her career wrestling on the Canadian-American independent circuit, before joining WWE in 2002.
 She became the first WWE Diva in history to win a championship in her debut match.
 After being released by WWE in 2004, Kim joined TNA in September 2005.
 There, she joined the tag team America's Most Wanted as their valet.
 After the dissolution of the group, Kim performed as a singles wrestler, eventually becoming the inaugural TNA Knockouts Champion in October 2007.
 During her time in TNA, she had an acclaimed feud with Awesome Kong, which is generally considered one of the greatest women's wrestling feuds of the 2000s.

 She later left TNA in August 2008, to return to WWE three months later, where she remained until 2011.
-The following October she returned to TNA.
-In 2012, Pro Wrestling Illustrated named Kim the number one female wrestler in the world and in 2016 she was announced as the first female inductee into the TNA Wrestling Hall of Fame.
+The following October she returned to TNA, where she was until 2025.
+In 2012, Pro Wrestling Illustrated named Kim the number one female wrestler in the world and in 2016 she was the first female to be inducted into the TNA Wrestling Hall of Fame.

+Early life

+Kim was born on February 20, 1977 in Toronto, in Ontario, Canada to Korean immigrants.
+She attended York Memorial Collegiate Institute in York district.
+Kim then attended the University of Toronto majoring in kinesiology, before transferring to Ryerson University in the Garden District and changing her major to nutrition.

 Professional wrestling career

-Independent circuit (2000–2002, 2005)
+Early career (2000–2002)

 After obtaining her degree from Ryerson University, Kim decided to become a professional wrestler and joined Ron Hutchison's School of Pro Wrestling in Toronto.
 She received supplementary training from Rob Etchevarria at the Squared Circle Pro Wrestling Gym.
 She debuted in December 2000, wearing a mask and wrestling as "The Queen of the Cats" La Felina in the Southern Ontario-based Apocalypse Wrestling Federation.
 She, however, was eventually unmasked by Tracy Brooks in a "Mask versus Hair" match.
 Kim worked on the Canadian independent circuit for two years, wrestling for promotions such as Border City Wrestling.